When and How to Use 20mhz vs 40mhz vs 80mhz

 About 160MHz

 As we have discussed earlier, the data transfer rate depends on the channel bandwidth.
 And by that logic, 160MHz should have the fastest data transfer rate.
-But that is not the case because when you try to use 160MHz channel bandwidth, it will create congestion with other networks, especially if you have neighbors.
-Their network will keep getting interrupted, and neither you nor them will be able to access the internet.
-An 802.11 ac router will be required, if you want to use 160 MHz that too with two channels of 80MHz.
+But that is not the case because when you try to use 160MHz channel bandwidth; it will create congestion with other networks, especially if you have neighbors.
+Their network will keep getting interrupted and neither you nor them will be able to access the internet.
+An 802.11 ac router will be required if you want to use 160 MHz with two channels of 80MHz.
 And as we have discussed earlier, the 80MHz channel itself faces the problem of congestion.

 Top Courses in Cisco